-They have.
-And that’s not a bad thing.
+They have seen this movie.
+However, that’s not a bad thing.

 A buyer’s agent has one job: represent the buyer’s interests.
-That means negotiating for price, repairs, concessions, and terms that benefit the buyer.
+Therefore, they will negotiate for price, repairs, concessions, and terms that help their client.

 Your job as a first-time seller is not to “win” every point.
-Your job is to close on terms you can live with, with minimal surprises.
+Instead, your job is to close on terms you can live with, with minimal surprises.

-A good listing agent (that’s who we are in this context) reads the other side constantly—tone, urgency, documentation, and patterns.
-Most negotiation outcomes aren’t decided by one dramatic moment; they’re decided by how well you interpret the other side’s intent early.
+A good listing agent reads the other side constantly.
+That means watching tone, urgency, documents, and patterns.
+In short, most negotiation outcomes are not decided by one dramatic moment.
+They are decided by how well you interpret intent early.

 First impressions: what the agent’s behavior usually tells you